Venue: Council Chamber

 Concerns were expressed that although the document referenced “illness prevention and health promotion” as one of the top three priorities of the Bedfordshire, Luton and Milton Keynes Integrated Care System (Table 3, P. 21), the need to expand provision to include more preventative measures such as social prescribing was not sufficiently stressed.
 From case studies elsewhere it was understood that expanding services aimed at preventing health issues could deliver significant tangible benefits as well as reducing pressure on the NHS overall.

 Whilst recognising the impact of the Covid pandemic on the NHS nationally, the group expressed disappointment at the lack of progress since the publication of the 2019 Strategic Outline Case, given the ever-increasing pressures on healthcare provision in the town due to significant housing growth and the clear policy set out in The Care Act 2014 and the NHS Long Term Plan.
 The group expressed a keen desire to support the Government’s objective to reduce pressure on hospitals and to therefore see wider public consultation on the potential location and services to be offered at an integrated Leighton-Linsalde hub, as well as progress on the question of a financial case/funding strategy.

-It was noted that the views of local GPs on services to be provided from a hub would be essential.
+It was noted that the views of local doctors, Patient Participation Groups and patients on services to be provided from a hub would be essential.

 Councillor Owen advised he was due to meet with the Medical Director of the BLMK HCP later in the month.
-Councillor Harvey was due to meet with a ... view the full minutes text for item 45.
+Councillor Harvey was due to ... view the full minutes text for item 45.